scoskey/m522/index.md

 ## Homework

-Homework problems will be assigned regularly.
-To receive a passing grade, you must attempt all problems.
-To receive an A or B, your solutions should be correct and complete.
-You may correct and resubmit homework problems within two weeks of receiving them back.
+Homework problems will be assigned weekly and collected the following week (Tuesday night).
+To receive a C, you must achieve a base level of success on every single problem.
+To receive a B, most of solutions should be correct and complete.
+To receive an A, at least 3/4 of your solutions should be correct and complete.
+You may correct and resubmit homework problems within a couple weeks of receiving them back.

 ## Attendance and participation